RogerQi/SPIMBot/main/README.md

 ### Benchmark
 * score: 5 with -mapseed 233
-* cycles spend in bfs function: ~5 million
+* cycles spent in bfs function: ~5 million
+* cycles spent in preprocessing: ~5 million

 ## The.
 Alpha.
 Navigator
 * Key idea: flood fill when dynamically navigating/update weight matrix with BFS when